delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 	Limit price = 3750
 	Direction = Buy
 	```
-	_A buy limit order for 50 contracts with a limit price of 3750 will be sent to the order book when Mark Price goes above 3800_
+	_A buy limit order for 50 contracts with a limit price of 3750 will be sent to the order book when Triggering Index Price goes above 3800_

 - **Trailing stop order** - In this order type, the stop price follows the market at a fixed distance (known as the Trail Amount) when the market is moving in favour of the trader.
 However, stop price remains unchanged when the market is moving against the trader.
 This feature of trailing stop orders enables a trader to specify a limit on the maximum possible loss, without setting a limit on the maximum possible gain.
 When the market reaches the trigger price, a market order is sent to the other book.